jayant13042004/Applied-Mathematics-Project/README.md

 We also performed image processing techniques in the image provided "a4.png" and tried GMM clustering of the blobs.

 -----------------MADE BY---------------
-1. SHIRSENDU PAL
+1. Jayant Jagap
-2. SAHIL KUMAR
+2. Shirsendu Pal
-3. JAYANT JAGTAP
+3. Sahil Kumar